saptarshibasu/aws-study/README.md

 * Object (in S3) == **archive** (in Glacier)
 * Bucket (in S3) == **vault** (in Glacier)
 * Archive files can be upto 40 TB (note more than S3)
+* An archive can represent a single file or you may choose to combine several files to be uploaded as a single archive
 * Each vault has ONE vault policy & ONE lock policy
   * **Vault Policy** - similar to S3 bucket policy - restricts user access
   * **Lock Policy** - immutable - once set cannot be changed
     * WORM Policy - write once read many
     * Forbid deleting an archive if it is less than 1 year (configurable) = regulatory compliance
     * Multifactor authentication on file access
-* Files retrieved from Glacier will be stored in **Reduced Redundancy Storage** class for a specified number of days
+* Files retrieved from Glacier will be stored in **Reduced Redundancy Storage** or **S3 Standard IA** class for a specified number of days
 * For faster retrieval from Glacier based on Retrieval Options, **Capacity Units** may need to be purchased
 * Amazon S3 Glacier **automatically encrypts** data at rest using Advanced Encryption Standard (AES) 256-bit symmetric keys
 * Glacier **range retrieval** (byte range) is charged as per the volume of data retrieved